Can an Ex-spouse Claim Your Pension after Divorce?

 - How will the division of my pension be calculated?

-When a couple divorces, it's possible for one spouse to claim a portion or all of the retirement benefits, including pension benefits, earned during the marriage.
+When a couple divorces, one spouse can claim a portion or all of the retirement benefits, including pension benefits, earned during the marriage.
 This depends on where the couple lives, as state laws vary.

 Generally speaking, if the couple was married long enough for one individual to be vested in their pension plan, the money derived from that plan is considered marital property and may be subject to division by a court during divorce proceedings.
 If this happens, a former spouse may receive a lump sum, or they may be entitled to monthly payments from the pension plan or an annuity contract resulting from those benefits.